kurron/docker-ssh-agent/README.md

 # Overview
-This project is a simple Docker container with Ansible installed.
-It has been used to provision EC2 instances on private network, requiring access via a Bastion server.
+This project is a simple Docker container with [Vault](https://www.vaultproject.io/) installed.
+The container will consult Vault to obtain the private half of an SSH key and add it to the SSH agent.
+No keys ever touch disk.

 # Guidebook
 Details about this project are contained in the [guidebook](guidebook/guidebook.md)